NewcastleRSE/Standard-Strapi-Project/DEVELOPER.md

 ### Build

 The build step produces a Docker image with your Strapi instance packaged up and ready to deploy.
 A build is triggered on any push to `main` or a tagged release.
 For push based triggers the Docker images is tagged with a label of `latest`.
 For tagged releases the image is labeled with a matching semantic version, for example `1.2.3`.
 These images are then pushed to a container registry, the intention being the one created by Terraform but it could be to a third party registry like DockerHub.

+If the included terraform files are used, you can find the value for all of these properties in the settings page of the Azure registry that gets created.

 #### REGISTRY (Workflow Variable)
 The URL for the container registery to push images to.